-The Company has a Human Relations and Remuneration Policy, the current version of which was approved by the Board of Directors on May 5, 2023.
+The Company has a Human Relations and Compensation Policy, approved on June 10, 2020 by the Board of Directors.
 The Policy aims to set forth the guidelines and responsibilities to be observed in TOTVS's people management process, at all stages of its People Management Cycle.
 This includes compensation models, aimed at providing executives with adequate incentives in relation to the Company's long-term performance that are competitive and aligned with market practices and international standards that enhance the attraction and retention of professionals, increasing the medium- and long-term alignment between interests of executives and shareholders.